ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Simple to Implement {#sec-cons-simple}

-The nature of attestation requires the Attestation Service to be implemented in an extremely privileged position within the HSM so that it can collect measurements of both the hardware environment and the user keys being attested.
-For many HSM architectures, this will place the Attestation Service inside the "security kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
-For both security and compliance reasons there is incentive for the generation and parsing logic to be simple and easy to implement correctly.
-Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing a request entity, or parsing an attestation produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format, instead of attempting to be flexible.
+The nature of attestation requires the Attesting Environment to be implemented in an extremely privileged position within the HSM so that it can collect the required measurements such as hardware registers and the user keys.
+For many HSM architectures, this will place the Attesting Environment inside the "security kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
+For both security and compliance reasons, there is incentive for the generation and parsing logic to be simple and easy to implement correctly.
+Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing a request entity, or parsing Evidence produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format, instead of attempting to be flexible.

-In particular, the Attestation Service SHOULD generate the PKIX Evidence from scratch and avoid copying any content from the request.
-The Attestation Service MUST generate PKIX Evidence only from attributes and values that are observed by the service.
+In particular, the Attesting Environment SHOULD generate the PKIX Evidence from scratch and avoid copying any content from the request.
+The Attesting Environment MUST generate PKIX Evidence only from information and measurements that are directly observable by it.

 ## Detached Signatures {#sec-detached-sigs}